Agha Rafiq Ahmed Khan

 Agha Rafiq Ahmed Khan (born 23 August 1949) a Pakistani jurist belongs to Garhi Yasin in Shikarpur District of Sindh, Pakistan.
 He is the son-in-law of Justice Mushtak Ali Kazi, who was a Judge of High Court of Sindh and Balochistan.
 Justice Agha is a Senior Advocate of the Supreme Court of Pakistan.
 He served as the 12th Chief Justice of the Federal Shariat Court of Pakistan from 2009 to 2014.

 Early life and family

 Justice Agha Rafiq Ahmed Khan was born on 23 August 1949 in Shikarpur, Sindh Province, Pakistan.
-He belongs to the Royal Pathan Barakzai Family, from Afghanistan and is also related to Ahmad Shah Durrani of Persia.
+He belongs to the royal Pathan Barakzai family, from Afghanistan and is also related to Ahmad Shah Durrani of Persia.
 He is the son of Agha Mohammad Anwer Khan, an agriculturist and was educated at D.C.
 High School in Garhi Yasin.
 Subsequently, he graduated from the C&S Government College, Shikarpur and also graduated in Law from the University of Sindh in 1971.

-He is married to Mrs Farzeen Agha, and has four children namely, Agha Haris and Agha Fahad, Hira Agha Shah and Sanaah Agha Shah.
-Three of their children are married, and the fourth one is young and is pursuing his studies.
+He is married to Farzeen Agha, and has four children namely, Agha Haris and Agha Fahad, Hira Agha Shah and Sanaah Agha Shah.